ROIC Calculator

 Return on investment (ROI) is often mistaken with return on invested capital, but the two reflect different financial concepts.
 This becomes evident even by comparing the formula for return on investment: ROI = (Investment Profit - Investment Cost) / Investment Cost, to the ROIC formula above.
 The latter is noticeably more complicated and is focused on the ratio of net operating profits and capital assets.

-Therefore, ROIC indicates how wise and effective the overall use of capital investment is in a company whereas ROI can be utilized either for investments (e.g. in the stock market) or in a company internally to evaluate the profitability of concrete decisions.
+Therefore, ROIC indicates to an investor how wise and effective the overall use of capital investment is in a company whereas ROI can be utilized either for investments (e.g. in the stock market) or in a company internally to evaluate the profitability of concrete decisions.
 Additionally, return on investment can also include non-operating profits, e.g. investment income.

 Cite this calculator & page